nanos-world/docs/scripting/static_classes/Client.rst

   * - KeyDown
     - :term:`string` key_name
+    - A keyboard key is being pressed - Return false to block it

+  * - KeyPress
+    - :term:`string` key_name
-    - A keyboard key has been pressed / is being pressed - Return false to block it
+    - A keyboard key has been pressed - Return false to block it

   * - KeyUp
     - :term:`string` key_name